 The DC government currently offers the JYNNEOS vaccine, which is given, generally, in two doses 28 days apart.
 New dosing schedules are currently being launched based on new evidence.

-If you are diagnosed with monkeypox you will have to go into isolation, which can last for approximately three weeks.
+If you are diagnosed with mpox you will have to go into isolation, which can last for approximately three weeks.
 Georgetown’s Public Health team will provide guidance and support with symptom monitoring, when to end isolation, and other issues related to isolation.

-Does Georgetown conduct contact tracing for monkeypox?
+Does Georgetown conduct contact tracing for mpox?

-Georgetown University does not, at this time, conduct contact tracing for monkeypox.
+Georgetown University does not, at this time, conduct contact tracing for mpox.
 Contact tracing (the process of determining who you came in contact with, when, where, and the extent and nature of that close contact) is carried out by the DC Department of Health.
 Georgetown Care Navigators may inquire about places you have visited on campus (e.g gym, library, classes) during your infectious period, but will generally not inquire about any other activities or close contacts.

-If your roommate has informed you of their known or suspected infection, please reach out to the Care Navigation team for guidance and assistance with symptom monitoring, vaccination, and cleaning.Back to Top
+If your roommate has informed you of their known or suspected infection, please reach out to the Care Navigation team for guidance and assistance with symptom monitoring, vaccination and cleaning.Back to Top